 Lionel University Plans to Effectively Combat Unauthorized Distribution of Copyrighted Material; Student Sanctions

-A student’s conduct in the College’s virtual classrooms and websites is subject to and must fully conform to the Student Code of Conduct policy and any other applicable Lionel University policies.
+A student’s conduct in the University’s virtual classrooms and websites is subject to and must fully conform to the Student Code of Conduct policy and any other applicable Lionel University policies.

 The institution will also provide for vigorous enforcement and remediation activities for those students identified through the University Digital Millennium Copyright Act policy as potential violators or infringers of copyright.

-Students who are subject to professional codes of conduct that apply to their enrollment at the College shall be sanctioned according to the requirements of the respective code.
+Students who are subject to professional codes of conduct that apply to their enrollment at the University shall be sanctioned according to the requirements of the respective code.

 Financial Aid consists of grants and loans provided by the federal government to those who can demonstrate eligibility.
 Each type of aid has specific eligibility requirements.
 Qualifying students may be eligible for more than one type of aid.